Tc-Li/Tc-Li.github.io/_pages/about.md

 {% include base_path %}

 I’m Tingcheng Li, an Assistant professor of computer science with [School of Electronic and information Engineering](https://galilee.univ-paris13.fr/).
 I obtained my Ph.D. degree from the [LISPEN](https://lispen.artsetmetiers.fr/) of the [Arts et Métiers Institute of Technology, France](https://artsetmetiers.fr/fr).
-Prior to coming to France, I obtained the MSc degree from [Nanjing University Of Aeronautics And Astronautics](https://nuaa.edu.cn/) in China.
+Prior to coming to France, I obtained the MSc degree from [Nanjing University Of Aeronautics and Astronautics](https://nuaa.edu.cn/) in China.

 Contact : tingcheng.li@outlook.com